 Even if the conditions do happen to get choppy, every Royal Caribbean ship has features and capabilities to help things go as smoothly as possible so that you’ll hardly notice.

 Van Fleet: For example, all Royal Caribbean cruise ships have stabilizers that act like airplane wings.
 When you think about it, air is water vapor, so these stabilizers essentially lift the ship over waves the same way a wing lifts a plane over rough air.
 This keeps the “rise and fall” from being too noticeable.

-Royal Caribbean uses sophisticated technology, like the Global Maritime Distress and Safety System (GMDSS) to track and monitor weather patterns around the world.
-Our corporate offices in Miami and every ship’s bridge are equipped with computers, satellites and radars.
-James even keeps portable tracking devices with him at all times.
+Royal Caribbean uses sophisticated technology, from computers and satellites to radars and the Global Maritime Distress and Safety System (GMDSS), to track and monitor weather around the world.
+Van Fleet even keeps portable tracking devices with him at all times.

 Van Fleet: What’s more, there are officers on board always monitoring information provided by the National Oceanic and Atmospheric Administration (NOAA).
 They’re stationed throughout the ship to make sure everyone is safe should inclement weather arise.

 5. You’ll Get Frequent Updates

 Van Fleet and the crew make it a point to keep everyone in the loop as much as possible so that guests know what to expect when it comes to updates and possible rerouting.

 Van Fleet: The captain will make weather announcements, and I record forecast videos that play in every stateroom.
 I also rely on social media to give updates—it’s one of the fastest ways to connect with everyone.
 If you follow me on Twitter, you’ll get the latest and greatest directly from me, too.